MicrosoftDocs/powerquery-docs/powerquery-docs/native-query-sdk.md

 ![Connector dialog with the native query long text field shown](media/native-query-sdk/native-query-ui.png)

-After you click *OK*, a table preview of the executed native query will be shown in a new dialog.
+After you select *OK*, a table preview of the executed native query will be shown in a new dialog.

 ![Dialog shown a table preview of the executed native query](media/native-query-sdk/native-query-table-preview.png)

-You can click *OK* and this will load a new query inside the Power Query editor where you can do further testing of your connector as you please.
+You can select *OK* and this will load a new query inside the Power Query editor where you can do further testing of your connector as you please.

 >[!NOTE]
 >If your connector has query folding capabilities and has explicitly defined **EnableFolding=true** as part of the optional record for the Value.NativeQuery, then you can further test your connector in the Power Query editor by checking if further transforms fold back to the source or not.